Learning Semantic Role Labeling from Compatible Label Sequences: Inference with

 \section{Inference with \Semlink}

 Here we discuss the implementation of the $y_u^{\textsc{seml}}$.
 Remember that each pair of VerbNet class $\eta$ and PropBank sense $\sigma$ uniquely determines a set of joint argument labels for the predicate $u$.
-For brevity, let us denote this set as $\textsc{seml}(u)$.
+For brevity, let us denote this set as $\textsc{seml}(u)$ (e.g., Tab.~\ref{tab:semlink_example}).
 Eventually, we want the Viterbi-decoded label sequence to comply with $\textsc{seml}(u)$.
 That is,

 where $i$ denotes the location in a sentence, $y_u^{VP}$ is the joint label sequence, consisting of $(y_i^V, y_i^P)$ pairs.
-The constraint in Eq.~\ref{eq:semlink_constraint} translates as: \emph{if a VerbNet argument presents in the predicate $u$'s \Semlink, we prevent it from aligning to any PropBank counterparts not defined in \Semlink; and the same applies to PropBank arguments}.
+The constraint in Eq.~\ref{eq:semlink_constraint} translates as: \emph{if a VerbNet argument is present in the predicate $u$'s \Semlink entry, we prevent it from aligning to any PropBank arguments not defined in \Semlink; and the same applies to PropBank arguments}.

 This constraint can be easily implemented by a masking operation on the emission scores of the joint CRF, thus can be used \emph{at both training and inference time}.
 During inference, it effectively ignores those label sequences with \Semlink violations during Viterbi decoding: